zander1268/custorama/README.md

 ## Business Problem
 How much are your customers worth?
 CLV is a north star metric for marketers and key to many business analyses; sales/marketing activity ROI, sales forecasts, company valuation, churn mitigation tactics, and customer persona analysis.

 Olist, the largest e-commerce department store in Brazil, wants to help the small business merchants who sell goods through their marketplace understand their CLV.
-Olist makes their money taking a commision on orders placed on their marketplace.
+Olist makes their money taking a commission on orders placed on their marketplace.
 They want to help their merchants sell more products and retain those merchants on their marketplace by providing top-notch business analytics.

 Olist has decided to create a user friendly app to help their merchants better understand the customers who buy their products through the Olist marketplace.
 Empowering their merchants with CLV analysis will help merchants improve their strategy and increase sales and commissions through Olist.
 The addition of a customer insight tool will also improve the retention of merchants on the Olist network.